ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

        """
        return ((fahr - 32) * (5 / 9)) + 273.15

-Now, you can exectue get the exact same output with:
+Now, you can execute get the exact same output with:

 .. code:: python